dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Hirschberg–Sinclair algorithm
 The Hirschberg–Sinclair algorithm is a distributed algorithm designed for leader election problem in a synchronous ring network.
 It is named after its
 2 KB (273 words) - 01:33, 10 July 2018

-Rendering (computer graphics) (redirect from The Viewing Algorithm) ways to simulate these efficiently.
-Some relate directly to particular algorithms and techniques, while others are produced together.
-Shading – how the
-52 KB (5,739 words) - 05:35, 16 March 2019

 Day–Stout–Warren algorithm
 The Day–Stout–Warren (DSW) algorithm is a method for efficiently balancing binary search trees — that is, decreasing their height to O(log n) nodes, where